Get your questions answered from our list of frequently asked questions.

 Users will only need to do this once for one computer.
 If they wish to open the protected PDF file on a 2nd computer (assuming they have permission to do so), then they will need to disable the GOS policy in Adobe on the other computer as well.

-To learn more about disabling the GOS check out 'How to Support Your End-Users' guide or 'How to Open a Vitrium Protected PDF with Adobe Reader' videos.
+To learn more about disabling the GOS check out the 'How to Support Your End-Users' guide.

 Why do users need to disable the Global Object Security Policy in Adobe?